CreateAnu/CreateAnu/README.md

-- 👋 Hi, I’m @CreateAnu
+👋 Hi, I’m @CreateAnu.

-- 👀 I’m interested in learning digital art, web design , android developement and also very passionatly ready to explore a startup business.
+👀 I am passionate about digital art, web design, Android development, and am eager to explore opportunities in the startup ecosystem.

-- 🌱 I’m currently pursuing masters of computer application(MCA) , from hiray college of MCA which is in bandra east also learning webdesign and I'm already a certified graphic designer.
+🌱 I am currently pursuing a Master of Computer Applications (MCA) at Hiray College of MCA, Bandra East.
+In addition to my academic pursuits, I am furthering my skills in web design and am already a certified graphic designer.

-- 💞️ I’m looking to collaborate on just a cool and impactful projects, mainly in android development.
+💞️ I am open to collaborating on innovative and impactful projects, particularly in Android development.

-- 📫 How to reach me just email or contact via discord.
+📫 You can reach me via email or Discord.

-- 😄 Pronouns: he/he/he/he
+😄 Pronouns: he/him

-- ⚡ Fun fact: have a dream project I wish to work on. also about me that I can be pushy sometimes but its for your own good
+⚡ Fun fact: I have an exciting dream project I aspire to bring to life.
+I can be persistent at times, but always with the intention of achieving the best outcomes.

+---

+Let me know if you’d like to tailor this further!

 <!---
 CreateAnu/CreateAnu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.